waku-org/specs/standards/application/messaging-api.md

 - The `Send API` has successfully sent one or more messages.

 For the recurring [STORE](../standards/core/store.md) queries it is RECOMMENDED to prioritize nodes in this order:
-1. `storeNodes` specified in the initial configuration.
+1. `staticStoreNode` specified in the initial configuration.
 2. `preferredServiceNodes`, if provided.
 3. Nodes discovered via network discovery.